 Fast-tracking priority projects

-These projects will provide immediate benefits to Victoria's economy, keeping Victorians in work and priority infrastructure on track for completion.
-Projects prioritised through the Taskforce in its commencement phase will need to have an existing application for planning approval and be required to commence within six - 12 months of approval.
+These projects will provide immediate benefits to Victoria's economy, keeping Victorians in work and priority social and economic infrastructure on track for completion.
+Projects currently being prioritised through the Taskforce include those with an existing application for planning approval and be required to commence within six - 12 months of approval.

-The taskforce is inviting submissions for projects that meet the priority project criteria, including those that may be awaiting determination by the Victorian Civil and Administrative Tribunal or a local council.
+The taskforce is triaging submissions received for projects that meet the priority project criteria, including those that may be awaiting determination by the Victorian Civil and Administrative Tribunal or a local council.

 The criteria prioritise job protection and creation and economic recovery and stimulus, as well as alignment to broader Victorian Government policy objectives including affordable and social housing and emissions reduction.
 Project proponents will be required to demonstrate demand and commercial viability in the current economic context.

-The Project Fast-Track Team (made up of multi-disciplinary experts including planners, from across the Victorian Government with specialists brought in as required) will assess projects for fast-tracking and development assistance, including planning permits and planning scheme amendments.
+The Project Fast-Track Team (made up of multi-disciplinary experts including planners, from across the Victorian Government with specialists brought in as required) will facilitate and assess projects for fast-tracking, including planning permits and planning scheme amendments.

 The Taskforce may refer projects for ministerial intervention where it determines they may have experienced an exceptional delay in the planning approval process or have faced unforeseen impediments as a result of the coronavirus pandemic.
 The principles underpinning Victoria's planning system and statutory planning processes, including probity and confidentiality, will be followed but processes will be streamlined wherever possible to fast-track suitable projects.